 I was looking forward to the release of Alice: Madness Returns, I don't know why but for some reason I was quite excited for it.
 I first played the original Alice included as a bonus on the disc before settling in to play the sequel.
 There may be spoilers in this text I must warn!

-The main plot of Alice's recovering memories about the night of the fire is not that exciting, and her journey through Wonderland sees her being directed from person to person but the cut scenes are wonderfully done in a 2D paper style that is a joy to behold.
+The main plot of Alice recovering memories about the night of the fire is not that exciting, and her journey through Wonderland sees her just being directed from person to person, but the cut scenes are wonderfully done in a 2D paper style that is a joy to behold.
 Despite all its generic plot there is a sinister overtone of rape, child grooming, and sexual abuse that was unexpected for sure.

 I enjoyed this game quite a lot but the repetitive nature of it, as well as some shoddy textures did mar the experience somewhat.
 The variety of locations kept me playing though, the games knowing absence of boss fights, and its attempt at a mature plot give yet another fresh look on Wonderland with yet again reinvented characters (the Mad Hatter now a clockwork doll, the Queen of Hearts presented as Alice's dead sister for instance)